maz808/specargs/docs/source/usage.rst

 By default, the return data of a view function/method will be processed by the topmost decorator.
 In the example above, this means the first :func:`~specargs.use_response` decorator would be used to serialize the data from both of the return statements.
 In order to specify which decorator should process the return data, **specargs** provides the :class:`~specargs.ViewResponse` class.
-The a :class:`~specargs.ViewResponse` constructor accepts the return data as its first argument, and the intended response status as its second argument.
+The :class:`~specargs.ViewResponse` constructor accepts the return data as its first argument and the intended response status as its second argument.
 The return data will then be processed by whichever decorator has a matching `status_code`:

 .. code-block:: python